 Smorrebrod is a classic Danish meal of an open-faced sandwich on rugbrod bread (rye bread) piled high with meats, cheese, and veggies.
 This sandwich is a favorite quick lunch, and most of Denmark's city neighborhoods have places to get smorrebrod carry-outs.

-Flodebolle is a popular Danish sweet made from a wafer biscuit with marshmallow cream covered in a chocolate shell.
+Flodebolle is a popular Danish sweet, made from a wafer biscuit with marshmallow cream covered in a chocolate shell.
 Sometimes it comes with a creamy coffee-flavored filling or a coconut coating.
-You can find this sweet at all chocolate shops and bakeries in Denmark, and it is also available commercially at many supermarkets, although those are not as good as the fresh version.
+You can find this sweet at all chocolate shops and bakeries in Denmark.
+It is also available commercially at many supermarkets, although those are not as good as the fresh version.

 Rugbrod is a dark rye bread that is considered a staple for most Danes.
-It is a very low in fat and contains no oil.
-It is high in fiber, and a whole grain and considered a healthier alternative to white bread.
+It is very low in fat and contains no oil.
+It is high in fiber and whole grain and considered a healthier alternative to white bread.
 It's served at breakfast, lunch, and dinner in Denmark.
-Rugbrod can be found at any bakery or grocery store in Denmark, and many Danes make their own homemade rugbrod since they eat so much of it.
+Rugbrod can be found at any bakery or grocery store in Denmark.
+Many Danes make their own homemade rugbrod since they eat so much of it.